-His interest in photography started when he was around 18 years old while living in Venezuela.
-More than 20 years later, Mads is still looking to share hard-hitting stories, show the struggles in others' lives, and present humanity through a lens.
+His interest in photography started when he was 18 years old while living in Venezuela.
+More than 20 years later, Mads is still looking to share hard-hitting stories, show the struggles in the lives of the people, and present humanity through a lens.

 His best work includes Amazonas, a book about the Amazon Forest, and We are indestructible, a book shot in Columbia covering the fight for peace and the history and culture of violence.
 Moreover, his piece about homophobia in Russia has put him on the documentary photography map.